wso2/docs-open-banking/en/docs/learn/integration.md

 WSO2 Open Banking can be easily integrated into your current banking system.

-By default, WSO2 Open Banking Accelerator contains a mock back end that acts as the bank back end server.
+By default, WSO2 Open Banking Accelerator contains a mock back end that acts as the bank back-end server.
 In a production environment, you need to set up and configure the solution with your banking system.
 This documentation explains the integration points and APIs that your banking system needs to provide.